 Kalibiru National Park Viewpoint & Sunset

 Kalibiru is famous for a seemingly endless row of trees surrounding the Sermo reservoir.
 The Sermo reservoir sits in the south, its surface glistening like a pearl, reflecting the sunlight.
 Far behind, a white line shows the waves of the South coast’s beaches.

 Wait as the time creeps into the evening, and then watch the sun making its way down before disappearing into the horizon.
 The sky turns from orange to red to purple, all colors stacking to each other creating an incredible painting only nature can create.

 It would be a shame to leave this scenic place without capturing some social media-worthy photos.
 Queue among eager visitors to snap a picture at one of the photo spots.
 The photo spots at Kalibiru National Park are basically wooden platforms located on strategic vantage points.

 Some are built on tall trees, others are built on the edge of a cliff.
 Photo spots at Kalibiru National Park are not free, visitors will need to pay an additional fee.

-But if the resulting are heavenly pictures.
+But if the results are heavenly pictures.
 As if floating mid-air surrounded by wonderful greenery, no one would complain anyway.
-Photo spots fee starting from Rp10.000 for a 5-minute photo session.
+Photo spots fee starts from Rp10.000 for a 5-minute photo session.

 Trekking At Kalibiru National Park

-The thick forest of Kalibiru invites hungry adventurers to reveals its beauty.
+The thick forest of Kalibiru invites hungry adventurers to reveal its beauty.
 Not only that the trekking route is well-maintain.
 But it also comes with several options.
 Opt for the shortest track for an easy stroll.
 The short route is only 2-3 kilometers.

 The longer track is about four to seven kilometers long.
 Do make a stop at Sermo’s reservoir.
 Because the trek passes through this beautiful artificial lake.
 Rest on the lakeside while watching the locals fishing.
 There are also plenty of photo opportunities at Sermo, so do not forget to snap some photos before leaving.

 Adrenaline Bridge & Swing